MonoTheProtogen/Monos-Cave-Game/README.md

 ### Any platform

-Go to the [releases tab](https://github.com/MonoTheProtogen/Monos-Cave-Game/releases), download the newest release and unzip it into your Minetest games directory.
+Go to the [releases tab](https://github.com/MonoTheProtogen/Monos-Cave-Game/releases), download the latest **stable** release and unzip it into your Minetest games directory.

 After this the game should show up in Minetest.

-## Latest Releases (possibly unstable)
+## Latest Release (possibly unstable)

+Go to the [releases tab](https://github.com/MonoTheProtogen/Monos-Cave-Game/releases), download the latest release and unzip it into your Minetest games directory.

+After this the game should show up in Minetest.

+## Latest Dev Versions (90% likely to be unstable)

 ### Any platform